Medicaid

 Limits in medical care

-Giving patients the necessary care is challenging when managed care limits what's covered.
-Providers have to be creative and flexible to find ways to help their patients.
 Your loved one might need to try new, less expensive treatments that still work well.
 Providers might also have to explain why they need more money or care for a patient.

 Working effectively with a Managed Care Organization

-MCOs support family caregivers
+MCOs support family caregivers.

 Overall, managed care has transformed US healthcare, bringing oversight and valuable care coordination.
 MCOs will likely continue growing in Medicaid and private insurance.